revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

 > - To delete multiple files, we can use loop over the list of files and use the higher than `os. rmdir()` operate.
-> - To delete a folder that contains all files, you want to remove got to `import shutil` package.
+> - To delete a folder that contains all files, you want to remove `import shutil` package.

 </details>